Saturday, December 9, 2017

 Yankees Make Incredibly Stupid Trade; Tracy Stallard, 1937-2017

-UPDATE: Through the 2020 season, the Yankees still haven't won a Pennant since 2009, so I stand by what I wrote here.
+UPDATE: Through the 2023 season, Stanton's 6th with them, the Yankees still haven't won a Pennant since 2009.
+So I stand by what I wrote here.

 Yesterday, these were the Yankees' strengths: